If you wish to study in Germany you need health insurance.

 - Students who are applying for studies in Germany from their home country: If you are applying for studies in your home country, then you need to apply for the private health insurance.
 This is one of the requirements so that you can be able to acquire the visa.
 Once you arrive in Germany and after registering at the University, then you are entitled to apply for the public health insurance.

-- Students currently enrolled at the university and are over 30 years or have been studying for more than 14 semesters: These category of students can continue to maintain their public health insurance but the premiums are double.
+- Students currently enrolled at the university and are over 30 years: These category of students can continue to maintain their public health insurance but the premiums are double.
 Most of them prefer to change to the private health insurances.

 - Students attending the preparatory course (studienkolleg)